menglinzhou/msCoVaR/README.md

 # An extreme value approach to CoVaR estimation

-This is the repository for the data and R code to reproduce numerical results of the paper "An extreme value approach to CoVaR estimation".
+This is the repository to reproduce numerical results in the paper "An extreme value approach to CoVaR estimation".

+## Overview

+We provide the code and data to reproduce the numerical results in Sections 3-4 of the paper.

+## Files